Data Catalog - Build vs Buy

 Staying Competitive

-Difficulty in Finding Data: We can end up getting a deprecated data set as result when searching.
+We can end up getting a deprecated data set as a result when searching.

-Difficulty in using Data: Most of the datasets are in excels or CSV.
+Most of the datasets are in Excel or CSV.
 Before using them we need to clean and normalize the data and then ingest the data into another tool for analysis.

-Difficulty in Understanding the Data: The documentation is very limited.
-Generally there is only one contact email and only the name of the data set.
+The documentation is very limited.
+Generally, there is only one contact email and only the name of the data set.

-Piling up of Cost: Maintenance of a data catalog for the long haul is like spending on life support and not on innovation.
-Companies like Airbnb, Uber and few others have developed it because they have a clear point-of-view.
+Maintenance of a data catalog for the long haul is like spending on life support and not on innovation.
+Companies like Airbnb, Uber, and a few others have developed it because they have a clear point of view.

-Is buying the answer to all Problems ?
+Is buying the answer to all Problems?

 User Experience